Tsmith5151/data-science-handbook/source/book/databases/datastores.md

 - Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
 - Its main purpose is to save the state of an object in order to be able to recreate it when needed.
 The reverse process is called deserialization.

-## Data Warehouse
+### Data Warehouse
 - A database designed to store and process large volumes of current and historical data collected from multiple sources inside and outside the enterprise for deep analysis.
 - Organizes data into tables and columns, and allows users access via SQL.
 - Optimized for loading, integrating and analyzing very large amounts of data.
 - Designed to support descriptive, diagnostic, predictive and prescriptive analytic workloads.
-Example: Snowflake
+- **Example**: Snowflake